bsl-group/bsl-group.github.io/_pages/members/jonathanwolf.md

 If you are interested in collaborations, please do not hesitate to reach out via email: jonathan.wolf(at)berkeley.edu.

 For a most recent list of publications check [Jonathan's Google Scholar Page](https://scholar.google.com/citations?user=m3cfl64AAAAJ&hl=en/).

+<strong> Opportunities </strong>

+Jonathan will be starting as an Assistant Professor at UC Santa Cruz in July 2026 and is actively seeking enthusiastic PhD students and a postdoc.

+For PhD Applicants:
+Are you pursuing a bachelor’s or master’s degree?
+Are you passionate about deep Earth research?
+Do you have a solid foundation in geophysics, physics, applied math, computer science, or a related field?
+Reach out to Jonathan to learn more about PhD opportunities!

+For Postdoctoral Candidates:
+If you have a PhD in Earth Sciences and a strong background in deep Earth seismology or geodynamics, contact Jonathan to discuss potential postdoc positions!